Can Bankruptcy Help You Avoid Foreclosure?

 First of all, you're going to want to talk to an attorney if you're seriously considering filing for bankruptcy.
-A certified nonprofit debt or housing counselor (who you should have already been working with in your efforts to obtain a loan modification) can help you work out some of your options beforehand and help you determine if bankruptcy is something you want to explore, but you'll need an attorney to explain all the considerations involved in your personal situation and help you decide if you wish to proceed.
+A certified nonprofit debt or housing counselor (with who you should have already been working within your efforts to obtain a loan modification) can help you work out some of your options beforehand and help you determine if bankruptcy is something you want to explore, but you'll need an attorney to explain all the considerations involved in your personal situation and help you decide if you wish to proceed.

 Avoiding foreclosure through Chapter 13 bankruptcy

-David Ebert, a bankruptcy attorney and partner with Ebert Law Office PC in Hurst, Texas, sid that most homeowners who resort to bankruptcy to avoid a foreclosure will file a Chapter 13 bankruptcy.
-A Chapter 13 doesn't actually wipe out the debt, serves to temporarily shield debtors from their creditors until a court-ordered repayment schedule can be worked out.
+David Ebert, a bankruptcy attorney and partner with Ebert Law Office PC in Hurst, Texas, said that most homeowners who resort to bankruptcy to avoid foreclosure will file a Chapter 13 bankruptcy.
+A Chapter 13 doesn't actually wipe out the debt, and serves to temporarily shield debtors from their creditors until a court-ordered repayment schedule can be worked out.